SoftwareHeritage/swh-docs/docs/sysadm/network-architecture/dns.rst

 SSH configuration
 ~~~~~~~~~~~~~~~~~

-The only host with public (internet) SSH access, ``forge.softwareheritage.org``, doesn't
+The only host with public (internet) SSH access, ``gitlab.softwareheritage.org``, does
-need any specific configuration.
+not need any specific configuration.

 All other hosts (``*.internal.softwareheritage.org``,
 ``*.internal.staging.swh.network``, ``*.internal.admin.swh.network``) are only (but